boraasha2019/InternetMoviesOnDemand/README.md

 The Add and Delete Functionality is specific to Administrator for Video and Category.

 A new User can be registered using the register method of the User controller.

+To Run the project, You will need Visual Studio 2017, .Net core 2.2 installed on your machine.
+Download the internetMoviesOnDemand project and open it with visual stuido.

 The test project is in progress.